TrishadKano/DATA-SCIENCE-PROJECTS/SQL PROJECTS/Retail Sales Analysis SQL Project/README.md

 - `price_per_unit`: Price of a single unit of the product
 - `cogs`: Cost of goods sold for the transaction

-> Note: You can include a sample schema diagram or ERD if available.

 ## ✅ Key SQL Tasks Performed